-You now have 35 contact hours and has been reading the PMBOK Guide cover to cover but is it enough to make sure you'll pass the PMP exam?
+You now have 35 contact hours and has been reading A Guide to the Project Management Body of Knowledge (PMBOK® Guide) cover to cover but is it enough to make sure you'll pass the Project Management Professional (PMP)® exam?

 Just as a golfer must learn to “drive” and “put” before they ever step onto a 18 hole golf course, the PMP Applicant must also learn the mechanics of taking the exam and what to expect when they arrive on game day.
 Employing multiple study methods may give you a triangulated understanding of the material as well as illuminating what you do know and what you don’t know.

 Being able to answer PMP Exam sample questions is crucial to your exam success.
 Simple?
 In concept; yes.
 After all, the PMP exam has only multiple choice questions.
 However, there are a number of question styles; each has their purpose and caveats, which makes knowing how to get the most of each question exponentially crucial.